 Here’s an example of a summary that ticks all the boxes:

-There are two main points you should highlight in your Experience section: software experience and proven design success.
+There are two main points you should highlight in your resume experience section: software experience and proven design success.

 The first step to writing a job-winning experience section: Carefully read through the job posting and mirror the language they use for the job requirements.